-- Elective Courses: The list of departmentally approved elective courses is available at: http://www.imse.ksu.edu/undergraduate/current/ - Statistics Elective: Choose one course from the approved department elective list. - Computer Programming Elective: Choose one course from the approved department elective list. - Engineering Electives: The 9 hours of basic engineering credit may not include more than 6 hours from a single department and the 9 hours must be selected from the approved departmental list. - Professional Electives: The 9 credit hours of professional electives are designed so that the student may specialize in an area of interest.
-Any class in the approved departmental list may count toward the professional elective requirement. - IMSE Electives: The IMSE electives must be selected from the IMSE department.
-Each class must also be at least 3 credit hours. - Substitutions: ECON 120 can substitute for ECON 110.
+Elective Courses: The list of departmentally approved elective courses is available at:

+Statistics Elective: Choose one course from the approved department elective list.

+Computer Programming Elective: Choose one course from the approved department elective list.

+Engineering Electives: The 9 hours of basic engineering credit may not include more than 6 hours from a single department and the 9 hours must be selected from the approved departmental list.

+Professional Electives: The 9 credit hours of professional electives are designed so that the student may specialize in an area of interest.
+Any class in the approved departmental list may count toward the professional elective requirement.

+IMSE Electives: The IMSE electives must be selected from the IMSE department.
+Each class must also be at least 3 credit hours.

+Substitutions: ECON 120 can substitute for ECON 110.
 LEAD 350 can substitute for MGMT 420; IMSE 591 and IMSE 592 can substitute for IMSE 580.
-Concurrent or prerequisite requirement for both IMSE 580 and IMSE 591 is 24 credit hours of IMSE courses above the 500 level. - Humanities and Social Science Electives: are to be selected from the College of Engineering Humanities and Social Science Elective list. - K-State 8: The courses required from a BSIE degree satisfy five of the K-State 8 areas.
+Concurrent or prerequisite requirement for both IMSE 580 and IMSE 591 is 24 credit hours of IMSE courses above the 500 level.

+Humanities and Social Science Electives: are to be selected from the College of Engineering Humanities and Social Science Elective list.

+K-State 8: The courses required from a BSIE degree satisfy five of the K-State 8 areas.
 The student must fulfill the aesthetic experience, global perspectives, and historical perspectives tags.
 Most students will fill these tags with their humanities, social science or professional electives.
+ECON 110
-ECON 110 fulfills the global perspective area.
-For additional information about the General Education K-State 8 program, check the requirements specified by the College of Engineering.

-- IMSE Graduation Criterion: At most 6 credit hours of IMSE 500+ courses that earned a D may be applied to a student's B.S.I.E. graduation requirements. - IMSE Course Retake Criterion: Any IMSE course being taken for a third time in any five-year period may not be used to fulfill a student's B.S.I.E. graduation requirements. - IMSE Assembly Requirement: Each semester a student must enroll in IMSE 015 unless he/she is a concurrent B.S./M.S.I.E. student in which case he/she must enroll in either IMSE 015 or IMSE 892.
+- fulfills the global perspective area.
+For additional information about the General Education K-State 8 program, check the requirements specified by the College of Engineering. - IMSE Graduation Criterion: At most 6 credit hours of IMSE 500+ courses that earned a D may be applied to a student's B.S.I.E. graduation requirements. - IMSE Course Retake Criterion: Any IMSE course being taken for a third time in any five-year period may not be used to fulfill a student's B.S.I.E. graduation requirements. - IMSE Assembly Requirement: Each semester a student must enroll in IMSE 015 unless he/she is a concurrent B.S./M.S.I.E. student in which case he/she must enroll in either IMSE 015 or IMSE 892.
 Prerequisite for ENGL 415 is a "B" or better in ENGL 100.
 ENGL 200 must be taken if ENGL 100's grade ≤ "C".